coveooss/platform-sdk/README.md

 client.DocumentManager.DeleteDocument(sourceId, documentId, null);
 ```
 **Good to know:**
-* Prefer deleting documents in batches to save API calls and to have a better application performance.
+* Favor deleting documents in batches to save API calls and to have a better application performance.

 ### Delete a batch of documents
 ```csharp